vivekdubeydeveloper/movie-rental/README.md

    ```
    mvn verify
    ```
-* For running the code,run the below commands from command prompt(You should go inside the target folder using cd command,jar file should be there if you have run the above maven commands)
+* For running the code,run the below commands from the command prompt(You should go inside the target folder using cd command,jar file should be there if you have run the above maven commands)
    ```
    cd <path to target folder>
    java -cp movie-rental-1.0-SNAPSHOT.jar com.etraveli.movierental.Main